sparrowsaurora/sparrowsaurora/README.md

 An adaptive chess bot written in Python that analyses the player's skill level and adjusts its gameplay to match or slightly surpass it.
 The bot currently uses a minimax algorithm with alpha-beta pruning.
 Built with a custom neural that evaluates board positions and adapts to the player's skill level using an Elo system to be used in the CLI with UCI standard notation.
 This project adapts to the player's skill level to help players improve their skills at a faster pace.
+Warning: _For Any Players Above 1800 Elo The Bot's Moves May Take More Than 10 Seconds To Process_

 **`Python`**